jhallen/joes-sandbox/vivado/README.md

 The directory structure should be this:

     example_fpga/
-        rebuild.tcl   <- TCL script created by Vivado.
-Checked in. rtl/          <- Your Verilog (or VHDL) source code.
-All checked in. cons/         <- Your constraint files.
-All checked in. project_1/    <- Vivado project.
-Nothing here is checked in. ip/           <- Xilinx IP.
-Only the .xci files are checked in.
+        rebuild.tcl   - TCL script created by Vivado.
+Checked in. rtl/          - Your Verilog (or VHDL) source code.
+All checked in. cons/         - Your constraint files.
+All checked in. project_1/    - Vivado project.
+Nothing here is checked in. ip/           - Xilinx IP.
+Some files checked in.

 The idea is to have the minimal set of files checked in so that you get the Vivado project back after a fresh clone.
 You should only have to type these